 Oftentimes the cause of unhappiness at work is getting burnt out.
 When your energy is low, your motivation withers away.
 Whenever you start doubting yourself, your career choices, the importance of your role, or worse, your abilities to lead your team, you must take a step back and give yourself some space and time to reevaluate the situation.

 What happens when we try to do too much is that we deplete the energy that we have, meaning that we don’t have all that much to give.
 The key to building up those energy reserves is to spend the time you need to recharge.
 Whether that’s by going to the beach, camping, or as simple as taking regular breaks in your day.

-Taking a much-needed vacation is one of the best responses to beating job dissatisfaction.
-You just need some real-time off — no email checking, no communications with your team, no portfolio updating or any of that stuff.
+Taking a much-needed vacation is one of the best responses to feeling overworked.
+You just need some real time off — no email checking, no communications with your team, no portfolio updating or any of that stuff.